ezsystems/ezpublish-kernel/REST-API-V3.rst

 `````````````
 :Resource: /content/objects/<ID>/versions
 :Method: GET
 :Description: Returns a list of all versions of the content.
-This method does not include fields and relations int the Version elements of the response.
+This method does not include fields and relations in the Version elements of the response.
 :Headers:
     :Accept:
          :application/vnd.ez.api.VersionList+xml:  if set the version list is returned in xml format (see VersionList_)